-\paragraph{Our results on hierarchical partitions.} Our main result is an affirmative answer to the question above: we present two algorithms that, given an $n$-node tree of depth $d$, construct a partition into convex polygons with aspect ratio $O(\poly(d,\log n))$.
+\paragraph{Our results on hierarchical partitions.} Our main result is an affirmative answer to the question above: we present two algorithms that, given an $n$-node tree of height $h$, construct a partition into convex polygons with aspect ratio $O(\poly(h,\log n))$.
 Our algorithms, which are described in Section~\ref{sect:two_methods}, are very simple.
 They first convert the input tree into a binary tree, and then recursively partition the initial square region using straight-line cuts.
 The methods differ in the way in which the orientation of the cutting line is chosen at each step.
 The \emph{greedy method} minimizes the maximum aspect ratio of two subpolygons resulting from the cut, while the \emph{angular method} maximizes the angle that the splitting line makes with any of the edges of the polygon being cut.
 Figures~\ref{fig:sample_greedy}~and~\ref{fig:sample_angular} depict partitions computed by our algorithms.

 The main challenge lies in the analysis of the aspect ratio achieved by the algorithms, which is given in Sections~\ref{sect:angular_analysis}~and~\ref{sect:greedy_analysis}.
-We prove that the angular method produces a partition with aspect ratio $O(d+\log n)$.
-For the greedy method we can only prove an aspect ratio of $O((d+\log n)^{\gb})$.
+We prove that the angular method produces a partition with aspect ratio $O(h+\log n)$.
+For the greedy method we can only prove an aspect ratio of $O((h+\log n)^{\gb})$.
 Since the greedy method is the most natural one, we believe this result is still interesting.
 Moreover, in the (limited) experiments we have done---see Section~\ref{sect:two_methods}---the greedy method always outperforms the angular method.
 Besides these two algorithms, we also prove a lower bound: we show in Section~\ref{sect:lower-bound} that for certain trees and weights, any partition into convex polygons must have polygons with aspect ratio~$\Omega(h)$.\footnote{Recently de Berg, Speckmann, and van der Weele~\cite{BergSW2010} refined our angular method to get rid of the additive $O(\log n)$ factor in the upper bound, thus obtaining a polygonal partition of aspect ratio $O(h)$.}